-No significant residual impacts on health are predicted.
-In the case of emergency access to St James's Hospital, the potential impact of delays to emergency access will be reduced through specific measures to be set out in the Construction Temporary Management Plan.
+With the exception of emergency access to the Hermitage Medical Clinic, the residual health impacts relating to the Construction Phase would be the same post-mitigation since the health assessment reported in Section 11.4 takes account of residual air, noise and traffic impacts following the application of mitigation for those topics.
+In the case of emergency access to the Hermitage Medical Clinic, it is anticipated that the potential impact of delays to emergency access will be reduced through specific measures to be set out in the Construction Traffic Management Plan.
 The traffic modelling for the Proposed Scheme indicates that it is not likely to cause significant issues of congestion on the wider traffic network, meaning the risk of the Proposed Scheme contributing to delays to emergency access is low during the Construction Phase.
 On this basis it is predicted that the effect on emergency healthcare outcomes will reduce to Negative, Slight, Short-term.
-No significant impacts on human health were identified due to construction of the Proposed Scheme.
+No significant residual impacts on human health were identified due to construction of the Proposed Scheme.